William R. Dichtel

 Discipline:

-Organic and Polymer Chemistry
+Organic & Polymer Chemistry

 Recognized for: Pioneering methods to create porous materials from simple, carbon-based building blocks.
 These materials can be easily designed and tailored to address specific needs.
 He discovered porous materials derived from corn that are now being used commercially to remove toxic substances such as industrial pollutants and pharmaceuticals from drinking water.
 He has discovered other materials that show promise for new energy storage systems.